-We are not alone in this.
-We spent one New Year in New Zealand – and top of my list was climbing Mount Roy with its stunning views across Wanaka.
-Now Mount Roy has recently become something of a New Zealand tourism attraction, thanks to a certain Instagram shot you can take from a promontory known as Roy’s Peak.
+However, Scotland is not alone in this.
+On a recent visit to New Zealand top of my list was climbing Mount Roy with its stunning views across Wanaka.
+Mount Roy has recently become something of a New Zealand tourism attraction, thanks to a certain Instagram shot you can take from a promontory known as Roy’s Peak.

 Inspired?